monojitgoon/swtbahn/swtbahn-web/README.md

 npm run build

-# This project template is a modified version of https://github.com/puikinsh/sufee-admin-dashboard

 # To Deploy

-npm run build
+1.npm run build

-# Copy index.html and /dist/ folder into your website root directory.
+2.Copy index.html and /dist/ folder into your website root directory.
 Done

+# Template ownership

+This project template is a modified version of https://github.com/puikinsh/sufee-admin-dashboard